stan-at-work/Remove-Error-Lines/README.md

 # Remove Dart Error/Warning Imports

-The **Remove Dart Error/Warning Imports** extension for Visual Studio Code streamlines your Dart development workflow by automatically removing `import`, `export`, `part`, and `part of` statements that cause errors or warnings in your code.
+The **Remove Dart Error/Warning Imports** extension for Visual Studio Code streamlines your Dart development workflow by automatically removing statements that cause errors or warnings in your code.

 ---

 ## Features

-- **Automated Cleanup**: Scans your Dart files and removes lines with `import`, `export`, `part`, and `part of` statements that have associated errors or warnings, helping to maintain clean and error-free code.
+- **Automated Cleanup**: Scans your Dart files and removes lines with statements that have associated errors or warnings, helping to maintain clean and error-free code.

 - **User-Friendly Commands**: Easily accessible through the command palette or context menu for quick integration into your development process.